sass/sass/accepted/module-system.changes.md

 * Add a `$module` parameter to `get-function()`.

+* Load CSS from modules used by imported files.

 * Clarify the behavior of the first law of extend when multiple modules extend the same selector.